srijan-paul/jam/README.md

 ### Checking ECMAScript conformance

-To avoid regressions and keep track of spec compliance, we use a `results.json` file, the format for which is further explained in the [tests262 runner's README](./tools/README.md).
+To avoid regressions and keep track of spec compliance, we use a `results.json` and `babel-results.json` file – their formats are explained in the [tools README](./tools/README.md).

 You'll need to set the `JAM_TESTS_262_DIR` environment variable to the path of a cloned [tc39/test262-parser-tests](https://github.com/tc39/test262-parser-tests) repository: